Tumetsu/little-spaceship-django-haxe/README.md

 - [Flambe](http://getflambe.com/)
 - Vagrant

-### Is running somewhere right now?
+### Is it running somewhere right now?
+No :(
-No :( The project froze during the summer since I had serious trouble with local developmenttools on my Macbook Air which made the project really frustrating to work on it.
-However, I'm considering picking the project up again and using probably Javascript and Phaser.js for client side.
-I'll also probably redesign the Django and REST-api parts.
+The project froze during the summer since I had serious trouble with local developmenttools on my Macbook Air which made the project really frustrating to work on it.
+It ran very well on top of uwsgi and nginx but I ended up removing it from DigitalOcean to save money.
+I still have vagrant-box with everything set-up so it shouldn't be too difficult to set it up if it ever comes to that.
+However, I have some other plans (see "The future?")

 ### Architecture
 Basically the server side consists of Django with rest-framework providing the API for the client and [Celery](http://www.celeryproject.org/) to run scheduled tasks (updating the progress of the rocket). spaceAPI module's *tasks.py* contains relevant code for updating the rocket's model.